CodebuffAI/codebuff/backend/knowledge.md

 7. **Version Control**: When making changes to shared functions, consider the impact on all parts of the application that use them, and test thoroughly.

+8. **Dependency Injection**: Prefer pulling common dependencies (like database connections or environment variables) from centralized locations rather than passing them as parameters.
+This reduces function complexity and improves maintainability.

+9. **Single Responsibility Principle**: Design functions to have a single, well-defined purpose.
+For example, separate the logic of determining eligibility for a referral code from the generation of the full referral link.

+10. **Abstraction Refinement**: Be prepared to refine initial implementations as the system's needs become clearer.
+This might involve changing function signatures, splitting functions, or adjusting their purposes to better fit the overall architecture.

 ## Development Guidelines

 1. **Type Safety**: Utilize TypeScript's type system to ensure code reliability and catch errors early.